 In addition to video lectures that you can take on your own time, the course offers one-on-one support and a money back guarantee.
 We didn’t read the details on a full refund, but they will cover your testing fee if you do not pass the exam.
 That costs $150 in most states.

 Things don’t stop at the test.
-I am reading their site right now to learn how to request an FAA Airspace Authorization for Class D airspace.
+I am reading their additional resources pages now to learn how to request an FAA Airspace Authorization for Class D airspace.
 Next, I may consider taking one of their courses on 3D Mapping or Aerial Thermography.